VuyoKirabira/Mental-health-business-intelligence-project/README.md

 **Link to youtube walkthrough:** https://youtu.be/vEaHmtjbGC8?si=i16Xkz1GnNjS0KEF

-**Data skills used:** Data cleaning,data transformation,exploratory data analysis and data visualization **Tools and platforms:** Excel, MySQL and power BI **Technical stack:** Excel formulas, Power query, SQL, DAX
+**Data skills used:** Data cleaning,data transformation,exploratory data analysis and data visualization

+**Data ethics**
+● Survey was anonymous to protect participant identity ● I didn't ask any obvious identifying information like name, email etc ● I converted the dynamic card showing population into a static card because some coping mechanisms and degrees for example had 1 participant and maybe some how this could be used to narrow down individuals even though unlikely I took an extra step to ensure anonymity.
+● I decided to not post the link to the report in case it can somehow be reverse engineered to reveal information about participants or my data as this is anonymous even though it is unlikely we must take steps to ensure integrity .

+**Tools and platforms:** Excel, MySQL and power BI

+**Technical stack:** Excel formulas, Power query, SQL, DAX

 Mental health is a challenge people in society continue to face and as a young person in data it is my responsibility to bring awareness because data isn't just numbers there are humans behind those numbers their stories,pain and injustices they face